japila-books/apache-spark-internals/docs/core/TorrentBroadcast.md

 = TorrentBroadcast

-*TorrentBroadcast* is a xref:ROOT:Broadcast.adoc[] that uses a BitTorrent-like protocol for broadcast blocks distribution.
+*TorrentBroadcast* is a ROOT:Broadcast.md[] that uses a BitTorrent-like protocol for broadcast blocks distribution.

 .TorrentBroadcast -- Broadcasting using BitTorrent image::sparkcontext-broadcast-bittorrent.png[align="center"]

-When a xref:ROOT:SparkContext.adoc#broadcast[broadcast variable is created (using `SparkContext.broadcast`)] on the driver, a <<creating-instance, new instance of TorrentBroadcast is created>>.
+When a ROOT:SparkContext.md#broadcast[broadcast variable is created (using `SparkContext.broadcast`)] on the driver, a <<creating-instance, new instance of TorrentBroadcast is created>>.

 [source, scala]
 ----